chat bubble headphones

 When you arrive at an EES-enabled border, you’ll:

-All of this takes place at the border and typically adds only a few minutes to the process, although queues may be longer during the initial rollout period.
+All of this takes place at the border and typically adds only a few minutes to the process, although queues may be longer during peak times.

 The first time you do this, the system stores your biometric and passport data securely.
 When you return to the EU in the future, you’ll be recognised faster, meaning quicker processing and less waiting.